 If the pain you experience follows a recent injury, there could be an internal muscle strain, tear, or fracture that needs to be addressed.
 Your shoulder might feel fine until you try to move it in certain directions.
 If you’re greeted with a cracking noise and radiating pain every time you raise your arm, you should see a doctor.

 If shoulder injuries aren’t treated properly, the intricate system of tendons and muscles that holds your joint together can become impaired.
 Sometimes, shoulder injuries that don’t heal properly result in a condition called “frozen shoulder,” which restricts your range of motion.

 Common treatments for recurring shoulder pain include:

 In other cases, over-the-counter pain relievers might be all you need.
 A doctor will decide on a treatment plan depending on what’s causing your shoulder condition.

 In some cases, home remedies are enough to treat shoulder pain.
 If your shoulders simply crack or pop occasionally without causing you a great deal of discomfort, you might want to try treating your crepitus at home.
 Consider trying a few of these home remedies when you feel your shoulder popping:

 Working to sit straight up while you’re at your computer or driving may make a world of difference in how your shoulders feel.
 Good posture can end chronic shoulder pain for some people.

 Foam rollers, frequently used by physical therapists, are relatively inexpensive and can be easily purchased for home use.
 These rollers stimulate the soft tissue in your shoulder.
-If your shoulder pain is caused by soreness, sitting all day, or poor posture, at least one study suggests that this kind of manual therapy can help.
+If your shoulder pain is caused by soreness, sitting all day, or poor posture, at least suggests that this kind of manual therapy can help.

 Cold compress or ice